Techtribe/LogX/README.md

 ### Memory
 To follow your memory usage during your trace()-statements you can add this information with
 <code>Log.memory = true;</code>
+will result in "12.45 MB" after your trace()-statements.
 Disable it, like <code>Log.timestamp</code> to set its value to "false".

 ### Stage children